JeffC996/FoodPantryBackEnd/README.md

         200: Successfully updated the inventory.
         400: Invalid input, quantity must be an integer.
         500: Server error or transaction failed.
+2. GET /getAllData
+    - Description: Gets all data in the database in JSON form.

+## Nest step in development:
+1. convert JSON(what getAllData returns) to excel
+2. Test -> GitHub Action

 ## Docker
 uncompleted yet